 International students are allowed to do internships as Curricular Practical Training (CPT) in all of our undergraduate programs and most of our graduate programs.
 Internships can be paid or unpaid, but you MUST earn academic credit and have official authorization from immigration in order to work.
 Make sure to review the information on the International Student Services website to get approval before doing an internship.

-MBA Students: MBA’s can do an internship but have to get credit, and must do it only for a Capstone project at the end of their program.
-Students must take all core courses first.
-Domestic MBA’s can do internships at ANY time, but if they want credit it has to be as Capstone at the end of their program after core courses are done.
+MBA Students: MBA’s can do an internship but have to receive academic credit, and must do it only for a Capstone Project at the end of their program once all courses are done.
+Domestic MBA’s can do internships at ANY time, but if they want credit it has to be as a Capstone Project.
 Make sure to review the MBA Internship Policies and Procedures for more details.